AdobeDocs/express-add-ons-docs/src/pages/references/addonsdk/app-document.md

 | ------------- | -------------| -----------:  |
 | `videoBlob`   | `Blob`       | The video to add to the page. |

-#### Return Value
-A resolved promise if the video was successfully added to the canvas; otherwise will throw an error with the rejected promise.

 #### Example Usage
 ```js